 Because this strategy is buried in the larger business plan, many small business owners may not give marketing the time, research and attention it deserves, assuming that they know their customer base and how to reach them.
 But an in-depth and detailed approach to laying out your marketing strategy can reveal opportunities from a new audience or potential product line, pitfalls in pricing, competition reaction, and potential reach.

 At its most basic, a marketing plan describes who your customers are, where they get information and how you are going to reach them.
 Robert J. Thomas, a marketing professor at the McDonough School of Business at Georgetown University, said the development of a marketing plan requires that you complete four specific tasks:

 1. Develop a very clear and focused insight into why a potential customer would use your business.
-More specifically, figure out the core need that your product or service will meet.
-Is
+More specifically, figure out the core need that your product or service will

 Market your compensation package (beyond salary)

 Money is important, but it’s not the only thing top talent wants.
 They want a work environment that challenges them, allows for innovation, makes work fun but also provides work-life balance.
 This could mean paid time off (PTO), the ability to work from home, time to volunteer in their communities or the ability to take unpaid leave to pursue interests, to name a few.

 Personal finance writer Kevin Mulligan said your company needs to create an employee value proposition (EVP) to use as a selling point with candidates.
 This should describe what sets your organization apart and why people should want to work there.

 “The more attractive your EVP is, the more likely you will be attracting the cream of the crop to your company,” Mulligan wrote in a BusinessDictionary article.

 Optimize for mobile